AmarBego/Rscoop/docs/security.md

 - The backend requests the hash report and blocks the operation if the detection ratio exceeds your threshold.
 - Cancelling an install from the scan dialog leaves Scoop untouched and records the decision in the log.

-## Code Signing

-- Windows builds are signed through [SignPath.io](https://signpath.io) using a certificate issued by the SignPath Foundation.
-- Signed installers reduce SmartScreen warnings and give you a verifiable chain of custody for each release.

 ## Trusted Operations

 - Core package actions delegate to the official Scoop CLI, so Rscoop never reimplements package installation logic.